Can You Sue for a Concussion?

 Is a Concussion Considered a Traumatic Brain Injury?

 Yes, it is.
-A concussion is defined as the result of an impact to the head (or sometimes even a sudden jerk like whiplash), which causes the brain to jostle or shake inside the skull, sometimes causing damage to some of the cells.
+A concussion is defined as the result of an impact on the head (or sometimes even a sudden jerk like whiplash), which causes the brain to jostle or shake inside the skull, sometimes causing damage to some of the cells.
 Concussions are often caused by falls, motor vehicle accidents, and sports injuries, like football or soccer collisions with other players.

 Most concussions are not life-threatening, but they are still potentially serious because they can result in symptoms like: